ajithvasudevan/TimerClock/README.md

 # Button Operations
 This Clock-Timer has 3 buttons - MODE, SET and RESET.
-All functions are settings are done using these buttons.
+All functions and settings are done using these buttons.
 This is described below.

 ## Displaying TIMER and CLOCK
 When the ClockTimer is powered ON, it displays the CLOCK.